varabyte/kobweb/frontend/web-compose-ext/README.md

-Compose for Web occasionally feels incomplete, especially with CSS properties.
+Compose HTML occasionally feels incomplete, especially with CSS properties.
 This module will act as a home for any feature I feel is (temporarily) missing from the core library, with the hopes that they will be replaced with upstream versions over time.